-In developing Mandalika's street circuit complex, ITDC is collaborating with France's Vinci Construction Grand Projects, which also acts as the main investor for the project.
+In developing Mandalika's street circuit complex, ITDC collaborated with France's Vinci Construction Grand Projects, which also was the main investor for the project.
 The US$1-billion deal with Vinci was signed in August 2018 and foresees 15 years of development.

 Aside from the circuit itself, Vinci plans to build supporting facilities including a shopping mall to a hospital and apartment buildings on 131 hectares of land within the special economic zone.